jina-ai/docs/chapters/install/os/via-pip.rst

 Other OSes
 ----------

-Please refer to `run Jina in a Docker container <../via-docker>`_.
+Please refer to :doc:`../via-docker>`.
 If you manage to run Jina on other OSes after some tweaks, please submit your changes `here <https://github.com/jina-ai/jina/issues/new>`_.

 Upgrade Jina
 ============